 +44 (0) 20 7421 8007

-James has experience defending cases in the Courts Martial, from desertion to ill-treating subordinates.
-He has appeared in Bulford, Catterick, in Colchester and Portsmouth Military Court Centres when they were used, as well as the Court of Appeal sitting as the Court Martial Appeal Court.
-James is able to represent clients nationwide and overseas.
+James defends cases in the Courts Martial, covering a range of offences from desertion to ill-treating subordinates.
+He has appeared in Bulford, Catterick, Colchester, and Portsmouth Military Court Centres (when the latter two were operational) as well as the Court Martial Appeal Court.

 Fraud Level 2